-These tests will find out if you will be able to take part in Octopus.
+These tests will find out if you will be able to take part in PLATYPUS.
 You will also be asked to perform 6 neurological assessments to assess your strength, co-ordination, walking arm and hand function, vision, and memory.
 These include:

-- EDSS assessment (4.0 - 8.0).

-- Timed 9-hole peg test.
+- EDSS assessment (4.0 8.0). - Timed 9-hole peg test.

-- A timed 25-foot walk assessment.
+• A timed 25-foot walk assessment.
 In addition to this there will be about 7 other questionnaires which will ask about your pain, memory, fatigue, and your overall health.

-What if the tests show I can take part?
+13 What if the tests show I can take part?

 If the tests show you can take part, you will be asked to confirm if you would like to take part (either by phone or at clinic).
-If you are happy to then you proceed to enter the study, a treatment will be allocated randomly, and we will plan your clinic visits.
+If you are happy to proceed, a treatment will be allocated randomly, and we will plan your clinic visits.